KaraniAbdellah/weather_app/README.md

+I would be happy if you contribute to this project! 🙌

+*❤️ made with love by abdellah karani ❤️*

 A weather app that provides weather information by typing the name of a city.
 It includes features like adding to favorites and dark mode.